 - Other Land Use Review - For proposals involving reviews such as Adjustment, Conditional Use, Master Plan, Nonconforming Situation Review and Zone Change

-Applicants choose the type of early assistance request that meets project needs.
+Choose the type of early assistance request that meets project needs.
 For help with early assistance, please contact Planning and Zoning through our General Inquiries contact.

 Early zoning assistance only

 A City planner from the Land Use Services area of Development Services will review the proposal.
-Applicant chooses to either have an online meeting with the City planner and follow-up written information or written information only.
+You can choose to either have an online meeting with the City planner and follow-up written information or written information only.

 Early zoning assistance and other areas of the City

 A city planner and city employees from infrastructure areas like Transportation, Environmental Services and Water, or other city staff as needed will review the proposal.
-Applicant chooses to either have an online meeting with the city staff and follow-up written information or written information only.
+You can choose to either have an online meeting with the city staff and follow-up written information or written information only.